anbai106/mlni/README.md

 # `pyHYDRA`
 **pyHYDRA** is the fast python implementation of the semi-supervised clustering method: [HYDRA](https://github.com/evarol/HYDRA).
-Moreover, pyHYDRA also allows binary classification tasks following good practice proposed in [AD-ML](https://github.com/aramis-lab/AD-ML).
+Moreover, pyHYDRA also allows binary classification tasks following good practice proposed in [AD-ML](https://github.com/aramis-lab/AD-ML).``

 Compared to the matlab implementation of HYDRA, pyHYDRA has the following advantages:
 - Computationally faster with multi-threads implementation;
 - More complex cross-validation (CV) strategy, e.g., repeated hold-out CV for 100 repetitions;
-- BIDS-compliant for input tsv files;
 - Additional functionality for binary classification following [state-of-the-art](https://www.sciencedirect.com/science/article/abs/pii/S105381191630595X) cross-validation procedures.

 ## Installation
 [Ananconda](https://www.anaconda.com/products/individual) allows you to install, run and update python package and their dependencies.
-We highly recommend you to install **Anancond3** on your machine.
+We highly recommend the users to install **Anancond3** on your machine.
-After installing Anaconda3, there are 3 choices for your to use pyHYDRA.
+After installing Anaconda3, there are three choices to use pyHYDRA.
 ### Use pyHYDRA as a python package
 We recommend the users to use Conda virtual environment:
 ```